By Margot Brown,

-Dr. Margot Brown is the vice president of environmental justice and equity initiatives at the Environmental Defense Fund.
+Dr. Margot Brown is the vice president of justice and equity at Environmental Defense Fund.
+This article was originally published by Word in Black.